 Q: How long is a military or overseas voter application valid?

-A: An application is valid for the entire year in which the application is received, expiring on December 31 of the year of receipt.
+A: An application is valid from the time the application is received through the end of that calendar year or through the next regularly scheduled state general election, whichever is later.
 You may specify a different end date in box 6 of the application (e.g., "General election only").
 A ballot will be sent automatically for all elections during that time in which you are eligible to vote.
 You must reapply each year in which you need a ballot or if your overseas mailing address changes.

 Q: Can a military or overseas voter self-certify a ballot?